Shubhamai/StableView/README.md

   - [x] Saving app state, default states & configuration management.
   - [x] Adding custom design & styles to the UI.

-# Installation
+# Usage

-> Visit the [releases page](https://github.com/shubhamai/StableView/releases/latest) and download the latest version on your platform.
+1. Visit the [releases page](https://github.com/shubhamai/StableView/releases/latest) and download the latest version on your platform.

     For windows, a `.msi` installer will be provided, simply double-click on the installer and follow the installation steps.
 After Installing, you can simply run `StableView` from the start menu.

+2. The application uses opentrack to send the tracking data to respective applications.
+Please install it from their [Github repo](https://github.com/opentrack/opentrack).

+    After installer OpenTrack, select Input as **UDP over network** so that OpenTrack can receive data from StableView and send to required application.

 # Features